LeetCode23/LeetCode23.github.io/README.md

 A user can interact with our map by selecting a year from a drop-down menu.
 This then displays the available sensor and seismic locations recorded in that year.
 Clicking and dragging the mouse allows for the rotation of the moon in order to interact with all displayed points.
 By clicking on a location, information related to the event is displayed.
 This information includes the date of occurrence or sensor number, magnitude, latitude and longitude, and a waveform which is the visual representation of the seismic event.

 The user is then prompted to click on the moon to play an audio clip of what an adjusted waveform sounds like for that particular event.
 These auditory interpretations were generated using sac2wav, a C language project, to convert .sac files to a .wav format.
+As the audio clip plays, the moon shakes in proportion to the magnitude of the recorded activity at that location.

 Our project presents lunar geolocation data in an intuitive and accessible manner.
 Our user interface design provides an immersive experience with control over the position of the moon, interactive information displays, and an auditory experience that encourages imagination of powerful physical phenomena.